ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   When C requests a new access token in the same tokes series for dynamically updating its access rights, C specifies TS_ID as value of the "token_series_id" parameter of the Access Token Request, which MUST omit the "req_cnf" parameter (see {{Section 3.1 of RFC9201}}).
 The AS specifies the same value within the "token_series_id" claim of the new access token.

   When this parameter is used, the information about the token series in question has to be specified in that parameter and in the corresponding token claim.
-Instead, the "req_cnf" parameter and the "cnf" claim are used for their main purpose, i.e., for specifying the public authentication credential of the Client, by value or by reference.
+Instead, the "req_cnf" parameter and the "cnf" claim are used for their main purpose, i.e., for specifying the public authentication credential of the client, by value or by reference.

   If a profile of ACE can use or is already using a different parameter/claim as de-facto identifier of the token series, then that profile will continue to do so, and will not use this new "token_series_id" parameter.